Westpac vs eOption, Updated for 2026

 The minimum deposit for eOption is $500.

-Depending on your current situation, a lower minimum deposit can be beneficial.
+Depending on your needs, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Westpac and eOption are a good option.

 Westpac vs eOption - Regulation And Licencing In More Detail